 2. Nuru Massage — The Boutique Option

 This is the Japanese-originated style you might have heard about.
-It’s more intimate and lower-key than soapy massage.
+It’s more intimate and lower-key than soapy massage, and the venues are nothing like the big fishbowl complexes.

 How is it different from soapy?